MoBanerjee/SC1015_DSAI-MiniProject_Team6/README.md

 4. These poor correlations are understandable as song making is a complicated process and a single feature can never guarantee success of the song.

+For the second dataset, before performing EDA, we performed some text-cleaning functions (Natural Language Pre-processing) on the lyrics data.The steps taken involve-:
+1. Conversion of all alphabets to lowercase for consistency.

+2. Stopwords Removal-: Stopwords are common words that are usually removed from text data during preprocessing because they do not carry much meaning.

+3. Stemming-: Process of reducing a word to its base form (or stem) by removing affixes (prefixes, suffixes, etc.).

+4. Tokenization-: Splitting the text string into individual words or tokens.

+After all this text pre-processing, we recombined the cleaned text string and returned it.

 EDA carried out in our second dataset showed the following-:
 1. We created a new column in the dataset called lenth with the length of each element x of the 'Lyric Altered' column.
 After creating the column, we have performed EDA by creating a box plot for the length values.